Kingston Line: Service since 2001

 Substantially reduced schedules were in effect on the Commuter Rail system from March 16 to June 23, 2020, due to the COVID-19 pandemic.
 In November 2020, as part of service cuts during the pandemic, the MBTA proposed to close along with five other low-ridership stations on other lines.
 On December 14, the MBTA Board voted to enact a more limited set of cuts, including indefinitely closing Plymouth and four of the other five stations.
 That day, temporary reduced schedules were again put into place.
 On January 23, 2021, reduced schedules went into place with no weekend service on seven lines, including the Plymouth/Kingston Line.

 Plymouth station closed on April 5, 2021, with the line renamed the Kingston Line.
 That schedule change also included regional rail-style service with more frequency midday service on the Kingston Line.
 Additionally, the last Kingston-bound train of the night departed from Braintree station, with a timed transfer from a Middleborough/Lakeville Line train.
 Weekend service on the Kingston line and the six other lines resumed on July 3, 2021.
 In June 2021, the MBTA indicated that Plymouth station would reopen on July 5, 2022 (the start of a new fiscal year).
 The station did not reopen at that time, however, with a date for service restoration not announced.
-By October 2022, Kingston service was at 69% of pre-COVID ridership.
+By October 2022, Kingston service was at 4,171 daily boardings – 69% of pre-COVID ridership.
+This increased to 5,310 daily boardings in 2024.
 Off-peak and weekend stops at JFK/UMass were removed effective July 21, 2025, leaving only peak-hour peak-direction stops.